Samples for NIPT and RhD test

 The aim is to stabilise the cell-free DNA and to avoid cell degradation of maternal cells, leading to the release of genomic maternal DNA.

-For the non-invasive prenatal test (NIPT), and/or in combination with the RhD test, 10 ml of peripheral blood should be collected from the mother during pregnancy (from 12 weeks) with a 21G needle.
+For the non-invasive prenatal test (NIPT), and/or in combination with the RhD test, a blood sample from the pregnant woman is necessary.
+Both tests each require 10 ml of peripheral blood from the mother.
+If both analyses are required, two separate blood tubes should be collected (NEW GUIDELINE!).
+This can be performed from the 12th week of pregnancy.
+Please use a 21G needle.
 Please do not use a needle with a fine lumen such as a wing needle; cells may be damaged by the smaller lumen.

 Mark the blood tube with the patient's identity information.